 Credit card networks charge fees every time a transaction is made from the business.
 The same is the case for landlords.
 Landlords are not willing to get into this costly business lose their money in such interchange fees.

 Moreover, when you have to use a credit card machine.
 You will have to pay for the machine itself and also for the platform’s access.
 These fees are not affordable for landlords and cut their profits.
-An interchange fee is charged by almost all credit card companies and is an amount paid by the acquirer.
-To the issuer to compensate the tenant for the benefits and value that the landlord would receive.
-When they would accept credit card payments.
+An interchange fee is charged by almost all credit card companies and is an amount paid by the acquirer ( that is the landlord’s bank).
+To the issuer (which is the tenant’s bank) to compensate the tenant for the benefits.
+And value that the landlord would receive when they would accept credit card payments.

 You might have noticed that you get a small fee while purchasing an item from somewhere using your credit card.
 This fee is what the business is giving you as an interchange fee.